AlbrechtL/albrechtl.github.io/pages/rawfile.md

 permalink: /devices/rawfile
 ---

 The RAW files input is for developers how have recorded I/Q samples files.
 You can use this input to analyse your RAW files or to test welle.io.
+By default welle.io uses raw file in the u8 format (see below).

 **Windows**
   ```